 Dale Petroskey has a strong background in sports management, public policy, strategic communications, and non-profit management, having held leadership positions in those areas for the past 35 years.
 He served as Assistant White House Press Secretary to President Ronald Reagan; Senior Vice President at the National Geographic Society; President of the National Baseball Hall of Fame and Museum; and Executive Vice President for Marketing and Community Development for the Texas Rangers Baseball Club.

-Andrew Craig is a senior member of the management team at ISL Marketing AG in Switzerland, where he led the successful development of the International Olympic Committee’s global sponsorship program.
-As Chairman and CEO of Championship Auto Racing Teams Inc., he quadrupled revenues, resulting in superior profitability and a highly successful IPO.
-Craig acted as senior international relations advisor on three successful Olympic bids, and advised both the International Golf Federation and United World Wrestling on their successful campaigns for inclusion in the Olympic sports program.
-In motor sport Craig is Permanent Representative in North America for the fast growing FIA World Endurance Championship.
-He advised the Sports Ministry of Azerbaijan to secure a Formula One race with the first race to be staged in Baku, Azerbaijan.
-He is Vice President of the FIA Touring Car Commission and a Member of the FIA Endurance Racing Commission.
-Craig is a Director of Hook It, which connects athletes with brands and then measures athlete engagement with fan communities in real time, and is the undisputed leader in real time engagement measurement.
-Craig serves on the Advisory Board of WaitTime.
-Craig graduated with an MBA from the University of Liverpool, England.
-He is a British citizen currently residing in the USA.
+Andrew Craig is a senior member of the management team at ISL Marketing AG in Switzerland, and serves as an advisor to WaitTime.
+He led the development of the International Olympic Committee’s global sponsorship program.
+As Chairman and CEO of Championship Auto Racing Teams Inc., he quadrupled revenues, resulting in a highly successful IPO.
+He acted as an international relations advisor on 3 successful Olympic bids, and advised the International Golf Federation and United World Wrestling on their successful campaigns for the Olympic sports program.
+In motor sport, Craig is North America’s Permanent Representative for the FIA World Endurance Championship, Vice President of the FIA Touring Car Commission, and a member of the FIA Endurance Racing Commission.
+Craig is a director of Hook It, the undisputed leader in real time engagement measurement.

 Don Foss, an expert in "partnerships," guides partnering opportunities for WaitTime.
 Don is the founder and chairman of Credit Acceptance Corporation (NASDAQ: CACC), which provides vehicle loans to consumers regardless of their credit history.
 When Don started the company in 1972, he was one of the world's largest independent used car dealers.
 He took the company public in 1992.
 Credit Acceptance is offered through a nationwide network of 6,000 automotive dealer-partners, and provides dealer-partners with the opportunity to deliver credit approvals to consumers within 30 seconds.
 Don's solution was named by Babson (Entrepreneurial) College as the second best entrepreneurial idea in history.
 Everyone wins.
 This is the same formula we strive to achieve with Don's help at WaitTime.